Benzinga readers love IFC Markets for all their forex and CFD trading needs in Canada.

 - Step 5: Download the broker’s trading platform or a platform you can use with that broker.

 Canada Forex Trading Strategies

-- Scalping.
-This high-volume strategy involves profiting from very short-term market moves.
-Scalpers nimbly enter and exit the market to capture small profits a few pips at a time.
+- Scalping: This high-volume strategy involves profiting from very short-term market moves.
+Scalpers enter and exit the market to capture small profits a few pips at a time.

-- Day trading.
-This strategy limits all transactions to a single trading session.
-Day traders will enter and exit positions intraday but close out all positions by the end of the trading session to avoid the extra risk involved in taking overnight positions.
+- Day trading: This strategy limits all transactions to a single trading session.
+Day traders enter and exit positions intraday but close out all positions by the end of the trading session to avoid the extra risk involved in taking overnight positions.

 A downward trend in the USD/CAD currency pair from 1.41403 to 1.33144 that a trend trader could take advantage of.
 The daily candlestick chart also shows the 10-day moving average and 14-day ADX trend indicators that help traders identify trends.
 Source: MetaTrader.

 Forex Trading Example in Canada